×

 When we asked people living in Sweden about club and activities where newcomers can meet others, they responded:

 "Expats in Sweden often join local clubs and activities such as sports teams, language classes, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending networking events.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests.
-This can be a great way to connect with other expats and locals alike," remarked one retiree in Sweden.
+This can be a great way to connect with other expats and locals alike," explained a retiree in Sweden.

 What is life like in Sweden?